 If you will leave Champaign-Urbana during your internship semester(s), or if you are part of the MSW Outreach program, you will still have access to many library resources and services!
 These include:

-***For more information about using these resources and services off-campus, check out the Take Us With You! and Online & Continuing Education Student Resources from the Library pages.***
+***For more information about using these resources and services off-campus, check out the Social Work Research at a Distance, Take Us With You! and Online & Continuing Education Student Resources from the Library pages.***